-- I like cross country skiing on frozen lakes, but of course the lake has to be frozen enough to be safe, so it’s a shorter season for that than being on land.
+- I like cross country skiing on frozen lakes, but of course, the lake has to be frozen enough to be safe, so it’s a shorter season for that than being on land.
 Lake Harriet is a great and free spot to ski on the frozen lake or around the lake.
-You’ll need to bring your own equipment.
+You’ll need to bring your own equipment, like these popular skis.
 Parking is free.

 - Theodore Wirth Park in Minneapolis is a great option.
 There is a fee.